MXKhronos/rise-of-the-dead/README.md

 # [Rise Of The Dead](https://github.com/MXKhronos/rise-of-the-dead)
-This is the Rise Of The Dead development wiki.
+This is the Rise Of The Dead community development documentation.
 The API is still in development and may just be experimental.
-There are no plans for it to be publicly used yet.
+I am making this for educational purposes and there are no plans for it to be publicly used yet.

-## Community Mapping
-Check [Community](Community/) for examples of map scripts and guides to use them.

 ## Documentation
+- [Map](Community/README.md) full mapping guide and documentation.
-- [Library](Library/) contains libraries which has features to manipulate the map.
+- [Library](Library/) contains libraries which are accessible.
 - - [Configurations](Library/Configurations.md) contain game settings.

+## Community Mapping
+See [Community](Community/) for template and example scripts.